algosup/2024-2025-project-3-quickest-path-team-2/documents/quality_assurance/Test-Plan.md

    - Confirming the graph remains a DAG, ensuring no disconnected subgraphs or invalid fields.

 #### 2.2.4 Regression Testing
-   - Runs automatically after each push to detect if any previously working functionality has broken.
+   - Automatically runs after each push to detect if any previously working functionality has broken.
 Re-running crucial tests after merges or fixes to prevent the reintroduction of old issues.

 > [!IMPORTANT]
 > **Error Severity:**